 Sleeping in a Fetal Position

-The fetal position is the most commonly recommended sleeping position for those who struggle with back problems, especially pregnant women.
+The fetal position is the most commonly known of the best sleeping positions for lower back pain, especially for pregnant women.

 To implement it, simply lie down on one side and tuck one leg under the opposite thigh.
 Make sure that your knees are bent at the same angle to avoid stressing out your lower back.
 You can also put a pillow under your stomach (or simply hug it) if you wish to be even more comfortable.